Virt-Lightning can quickly deploy a bunch of new VM. It also prepares the Ansible inventory file!

 Before you start your first VM, you need to fetch the images.
 To do so,

-you just use the vm fetch
+you just use the vl fetch

 command: